ymzhang0/aiida-epw-workflows/docs/tutorial.rst

 Quick Start
 ************

-This tutorial will guide you through running a complete `EpwSuperconWorkChain` to calculate the superconducting properties of a material.
+This tutorial will guide you through running a complete `EpwSuperconWorkChain` or `EpwTransportWorkChain` to calculate the superconducting properties of a material.

 Step 1: Setup your AiiDA environment
 =======================================